 The goal of the Internal Affairs Office is to ensure that all complaints or allegations against the Las Cruces Police Department (LCPD) or any of its employees are investigated in a thorough, fair, and impartial manner.
 The rights of all citizens and employees of the Las Cruces Police Department shall be protected and confidentiality shall be maintained at the highest standard.
 We strive to earn the trust and confidence of the citizens we proudly serve while maintaining the highest level of ethical behavior and integrity for the Las Cruces Police Department by identifying, recognizing, and resolving public safety concerns.

-The Internal Affairs Office, previously known as the Professional Standards Unit (PSU), is overseen by Lieutenant.
-Rebecca Kinney and contains one sergeant, and two detectives.
+The Internal Affairs Office, previously known as the Professional Standards Unit (PSU), is overseen by Lt.
+Rob Gutierrez and contains one sergeant and two detectives.
 Internal Affairs reports directly to the Chief of Police.
-The Internal Affairs lieutenant, sergeant, and detectives can be reached via email if you have general questions about LCPD's internal investigations.
+The Internal Affairs lieutenant, sergeant, and detectives can be reached via email if you have general questions about LCPD’s internal investigations.

 Compliment an Officer or Employee of LCPD